phil-harmoniq/netpkg-tool/README.md

 # Place netpkg-tool somewhere on your $PATH (Optional)
 mv ./netpkg-tool ~/.local/bin
 ```

+### Docker Image

+You can build a Docker image with netpkg-tool, so you can use it in a Docker container without having to install any dependencies like the .NET Core SDK.

+For more info about it, see the [README](https://github.com/phil-harmoniq/netpkg-tool/blob/master/docker/README.md).

+### Build From Source

 To build netpkg-tool from source, run `build.sh` and specify a destination folder: